Mukeshk333/Mukeshk333/README.md

   - Treasurer - Encryptix Association
   - Representative of my department (Cyber Security).

+---
-"Security is not merely a feature; it is a prerequisite for the responsible use of technology."
+<p align="center"> "Security is not merely a feature; it is a prerequisite for the responsible use of technology."

 </p>

 ---

 <p align="center">
+---
 ⭐ Thank you for giving your precious time.
 </p>